kot149/zmk-mouse-gesture/README.md

 While `&mouse_gesture` is pressed, `&zip_mouse_gesture` listens to mouse input events and accumulates the movement value.
 When accumulated value become bigger than `stroke-size`, the processor judges its direction, then pushes it to mouse gesture sequence.
-When matching gesture found for the sequence, its bindings will be invoked.
+When matching gesture found for the sequence, its bindings will be invoked according to the configured execution mode:

+**Default Mode (enable-eager-mode NOT specified):**
+- Pattern matching and binding execution occur only when gesture recognition becomes inactive (i.e., when the activation key is released)
+- This allows you to perform complex gesture sequences without interruption
+- The complete accumulated gesture sequence is evaluated at the end

+**Eager Mode (enable-eager-mode specified):**
+- Pattern matching occurs in real-time during gesture input
+- Bindings are executed immediately when a gesture pattern is matched
+- This provides instant feedback and faster gesture execution, but increases computational cost
+- Complex gesture may be interrupted by smaller one

 The accumulated value is reset when the direction is detected or the activation key is released.
 The sequence is cleared when a gesture is detected or the activation key is released.